UniversalDependencies/UD_Indonesian-PUD/README.md

 Ali Elkahky, Abhijit Barde, Tolga Kayadelen, ...

 The contributors of the 2020 revision are:
+* Designing the Indonesian annotation guidelines: Ika Alfina, Daniel Zeman, Arawinda Dinakaramani
-Ika Alfina, Arawinda Dinakaramani, Daniel Zeman, Muhammad Yudistira Hanifmuti, Jessica Naraiswari Arwidarasti, Yogi Lesmana Sulestio
+* Annotators: Ika Alfina, Arawinda Dinakaramani, Muhammad Yudistira Hanifmuti, Jessica Naraiswari Arwidarasti, Yogi Lesmana Sulestio

 # Changelog
 * 2020-11-01 v2.7
-  * Manual revision from Universitas Indonesia
+  * Manual revision conducted by a reseach team from Universitas Indonesia
 * 2018-07-01 v2.2
   * First official release after it was used as a surprise dataset in the CoNLL 2018 shared task.